alem0lars/configs_book/osx.md

 # Configuration

+* Vagrant Manager

-* Set autostart on login for Vagrant Manager
+  * Set autostart on login

-* Change the terminal to iTerm 2 in Vagrant Manager
+  * Change the terminal to iTerm 2

-* Allow automatic updates (to Beta versions) in Vagrant Manager
+  * Allow automatic updates (to Beta versions)

 ### Chef